CeliacMicrobiomeRepo/meta-analysis-2025/README.md

-# CeliacMicrobiomeRepo/meta-analysis-2025
+# Celiac Gut Microbiome Sequencing Meta-Analysis
 Scripts supporting the 2025 [meta-analysis](https://paper.link) of celiac gut microbiome sequencing data

 ## About

 ### Publication
-In this work we investigated the stool and duodenal microbiomes of individuals with celiac disease across 14 countries.
-Analysis involved XYZ.
+In this work we investigated the stool and duodenal microbiomes of individuals with celiac disease using multiple 16S rRNA sequencing datasets from across the globe.
+Analysis involved differential abundance analysis, comparison of diversity metrics, co-occurrence network analysis, and machine learning prediction of celiac disease.
 The publication can be accessed [here](https://paper.link).

 ### The Celiac Microbiome Repository
 The Celiac Microbiome Repository (CMR) is the best effort to comprehensively combine all high throughput sequencing datasets of the gut microbiome related to celiac disease.
 This [publication](https://paper.link) used data from version 1.0 of The Celiac Microbiome Repository (CMR), which was up to date as of **10th September 2024**.
 CMR is being extended beyond this date and is accessible on the [CMR GitHub Repo](https://github.com/CeliacMicrobiomeRepo/celiac-repository/tree/main/)